OmarReda/Techgram/README.md

  - Add & delete posts
  - Like & unlike posts
  - Follow & unfollow users
- - Comment on others posts
+ - Comment on posts
- - Discover to show all users posts & Following Posts to show the posts of people you follow
+ - Discover to show all users posts & Following Posts to show the posts of people you follow (Sorted)
- - Users Search
+ - Search Users By Email
- - Reset Password
+ - Edit Profile Picture
+ - Light & Dark Mode

 ## Screens